RamiRami96/Suumbike/README.md

 Next.js app for dating.
-This app lets you authenticate with your Facebook account and connect with others through web roulette.
+This app lets you connect with other people through web roulette.
 The dating app is under development.

-It is planned to connect a video conference between people in the future.
+TODO:
+- Webrtc
+- Refresh JWT token
+- Change avatar

 Stack:
 -Next.js 13.4 (server actions)